durotolu/dashboard-mainstack/README.md

 ## 🔧 Development

-### Code Style
-- ESLint configuration for code quality
-- TypeScript strict mode enabled
-- Consistent naming conventions

 ### Testing Strategy
 - Unit tests for individual components
 - Integration tests for API calls
 - Accessibility testing
 - Responsive design testing

-## 🚀 Deployment

-The application is ready for deployment to any static hosting service:

-1. Build the application: `npm run build`
-2. Deploy the `dist` folder to your hosting service
-3. Configure your hosting service to serve `index.html` for all routes

 ## 📝 License

 This project is licensed under the MIT License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## 📞 Support

-For questions or support, please contact the development team or create an issue in the repository.

 ## 🎯 Implementation Highlights